CLAS-205/wi25-site/docs/textbook/unit4/lesson20-medical-naming/index.md

 ### Drug Classes

 Drugs are categorized into various classes based on their chemical composition, mechanism of action, and therapeutic effects.
-For example, **antibiotics** are a class of drugs used to treat infections caused by bacteria.
+For example, **antibiotics** are a class of drugs used to treat infections caused by bacteria (which are *living* organisms).
 Within antibiotics, there are further subdivisions such as **penicillins**, **macrolides**, and **tetracyclines**, all of which are named for their chemical compositions. **Penicillin** derives its name from the Latin word for "brush" or "broom", a nod to its broom-like chains in its chemical structure.
 You might recognize the root **macro** in **macrolide**, a reference to its ring-like structure containing at least 15 or 16 atoms. **Tetra** and **cycl** together mean "four circles", which reference the four ring-like structures in the molecules of these compounds.

 Another important drug class is **antipyretics**, which are used to reduce fever. **Pyr** is a root typically meaning "fire", but in the context of the human body, usually means "fever".
 Generally, drug classes will use Greek and Latin terms like the ones you're familiar with.
 However, the naming of specific drugs introduces several new roots coined from chemistry and pharmacology.